dreoilin/zookeeper/README.md

-# ZooKeeper
+# Zookeeper
-A python program to automate lab equipment using PyVisa
+A python module to automate MCCI lab equipment using PyVisa

 ## Installing
 You can install ZooKeeper using standard pip install:

-`pip3 install .`
+`pip install .`

 in the root directory